Alexander Dyachenko (actor): Biography

 In year 2011, Dyachenko gave his first Bollywood appearance in 7 Khoon Maaf (an Indian Hindi film directed by Vishal Bhardwaj and produced by Ronnie Screwvala).
 He played the role of Nikolai Vronsky, the fourth husband of Susanna Anna-Marie Johannes (Priyanka Chopra) who was actually as a Russian spy leading a double life.
 His role and performance was quite appreciated in Hindi Cinema and the movie made good business at box office.

+He appeared in the first season of ice show contest Ice Age.